8 min read

 Your Dog Can Walk Confidently Into Their Golden Years with Papaya Pet Care

 Wondering how to care for a senior dog?
 At Papaya, we’re here for your dog and you from puppyhood to old age.
 Regardless of their age, your pet will feel at home and excited to see their veterinarian.

-When your dog shows signs of old age, seamlessly book an appointment with our app.
+When your dog shows signs of old age, seamlessly book an appointment.
 We make scheduling easy, with convenient availability after normal working hours.
-And our waiting room is the height of luxury for dogs of all ages—but your dog and you won't spend too long there before seeing their friendly and professional veterinarian.
+And our waiting room is the height of luxury for dogs of all ages—but your dog and you won’t spend too long there before seeing their friendly and professional veterinarian.

 We can’t wait to meet your dog and you.
 Make an appointment today.

 - AAHA.
 2019 AAHA Canine Life Stage Guidelines. https://www.aaha.org/globalassets/02-guidelines/canine-life-stage-2019/2019-aaha-canine-life-stage-guidelines-final.pdf

 - Dutch.
 What Does It Mean When a Dog’s Eyes Are Cloudy? https://www.dutch.com/blogs/dogs/dogs-eyes-cloudy

 - PetMD.
 Lipoma in Dogs. https://www.petmd.com/dog/conditions/skin/c_multi_lipoma

 - Senior Tail Waggers.
 Senior Dog Nutrition: An Owner’s Guide. https://seniortailwaggers.com/senior-dog-nutrition/